csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 **Good Programming Practice 1.2** _Read the documentation for the JavaScript version you are using to access JavaScript’s rich col- lection of features._ 1.2

-1.12 Browser Portability **17**

 **Error-Prevention Tip 1.2** _Your computer and JavaScript interpreter are good teachers.
 If you are not sure how a feature works, even after studying the documentation, experiment and see what happens.
 Study each er- ror or warning message and adjust the code accordingly._ 1.2

 JavaScript was created by Netscape, the company that created the first widely suc- cessful web browser.
 Both Netscape and Microsoft have been instrumental in the stan- dardization of JavaScript by ECMA International (formerly the European Computer Manufacturers Association) as ECMAScript.
 In Chapters 16–17, we discuss Adobe Flash, which uses another scripting language named ActionScript.
 ActionScript and JavaScript are converging in the next version of the JavaScript standard (JavaScript 2/ECMA Script version 4) currently under development by ECMA.
 This will result in a universal client scripting language, greatly simplifying web application development.

+## Browser Portability

-**1.12 Browser Portability** Ensuring a consistent look and feel on client-side browsers is one of the great challenges of developing web-based applications.
+Ensuring a consistent look and feel on client-side browsers is one of the great challenges of developing web-based applications.
 Currently, a standard does not exist to which soft- ware developers must adhere when creating web browsers.
 Although browsers share a com- mon set of features, each browser might render pages differently.
 Browsers are available in many versions and on many different platforms (Microsoft Windows, Apple Macintosh, Linux, UNIX, etc.).
 Vendors add features to each new version that sometimes result in cross-platform incompatibility issues.
 Clearly it is difficult to develop web pages that ren- der correctly on all versions of each browser.
 In this book we develop web applications that execute on both the Internet Explorer 7 and Firefox 2 browsers.

 **Portability Tip 1.4** _The web is populated with many different browsers, which makes it difficult for authors and web application developers to create universal solutions.
 The W3C is working toward the goal of a universal client-side platform._ 1.4

+## C, C++ and Java

+**_C_**
-**1.13 C, C++ and Java _C_** The **C** language was developed by Dennis Ritchie at Bell Laboratories.
+The **C** language was developed by Dennis Ritchie at Bell Laboratories.
 C was implement- ed in 1972.
 C initially became known as the development language of the UNIX operating system.
 Today, virtually all new major operating systems are written in C and/or C++.

 **_C++_** Bjarne Stroustrup developed **C++**, an extension of C, in the early 1980s.
 C++ provides a number of features that “spruce up” the C language, but more importantly, it provides ca- pabilities for object-oriented programming.
 C++ is a hybrid language: It is possible to pro- gram in either a C-like style (procedural programming), in which the focus is on actions, or an object-oriented style, in which the focus is on objects, or both.
 C and C++ have in- fluenced many subsequent programming languages, such as Java, C#, JavaScript and PHP, each of which has a syntax similar to C and C++.

-**18** Chapter 1 Introduction to Computers and the Internet
+**_Java_**

-**_Java_** Microprocessors are having a profound impact in intelligent consumer electronic devices.
+Microprocessors are having a profound impact in intelligent consumer electronic devices.
 Recognizing this, Sun Microsystems in 1991 funded an internal corporate research project code-named Green to provide software for these devices.
 The project resulted in the de- velopment of a C++-based language that its creator, James Gosling, called Oak after an oak tree outside his window at Sun.
 It was later discovered that there already was a computer language called Oak.
 When a group of Sun people visited a local coffee shop, the name **Java** was suggested and it stuck.

 The Green project ran into some difficulties.
 The marketplace for intelligent con- sumer electronic devices did not develop in the early 1990s as quickly as Sun had antici- pated.
 The project was in danger of being canceled.
 By sheer good fortune, the World Wide Web exploded in popularity in 1993, and Sun saw the immediate potential of using Java to add **dynamic content** (e.g., interactivity, animations and the like) to web pages.
 This breathed new life into the project.

 Sun formally announced Java at an industry conference in May 1995.
 Java garnered the attention of the business community because of the phenomenal interest in the web.
 Java is now used to develop large-scale enterprise applications, to enhance the function- ality of web servers (the computers that provide the content we see in our web browsers), to provide applications for consumer devices (e.g., cell phones, pagers and personal digital assistants) and for many other purposes.

-**1.14 BASIC, Visual Basic, Visual C++, C# and .NET** The **BASIC** (Beginner’s All-purpose Symbolic Instruction Code) programming language was developed in the mid-1960s at Dartmouth College as a means of writing simple pro- grams.
+## BASIC, Visual Basic, Visual C++, C# and .NET

+The **BASIC** (Beginner’s All-purpose Symbolic Instruction Code) programming language was developed in the mid-1960s at Dartmouth College as a means of writing simple pro- grams.
 BASIC’s primary purpose was to familiarize novices with programming techniques.
 Microsoft’s Visual Basic language, introduced in the early 1990s to simplify the develop- ment of Microsoft Windows applications, has become one of the most popular program- ming languages in the world.

 Microsoft’s latest development tools are part of its corporatewide strategy for inte- grating the Internet and the web into computer applications.
 This strategy is implemented in Microsoft’s **.NET platform**, which provides the capabilities developers need to create computer applications that can execute on computers distributed across the Internet.
 Microsoft’s three primary programming languages are **Visual Basic** (based on the original BASIC), **Visual C++** (based on C++) and **Visual C#** (a relatively new language based on C++ and Java that was developed expressly for the .NET platform).
 Developers using .NET can write software components in the language they are most familiar with, then form applications by combining those components with others written in any .NET language.

+## Software Technologies

-**1.15 Software Technologies** In this section, we discuss some software engineering topics and buzzwords that you’ll hear in the software development community.
+In this section, we discuss some software engineering topics and buzzwords that you’ll hear in the software development community.
 We’ve created Resource Centers on most of these topics, with many more on the way.

 **Agile Software Development** is a set of methodologies that try to get software imple- mented quickly with fewer resources than previous methodologies.
 Check out the Agile Alliance (www.agilealliance.org) and the Agile Manifesto (www.agilemanifesto.org).

-1.15 Software Technologies **19**

 **Refactoring** involves reworking code to make it clearer and easier to maintain while preserving its functionality.
 It’s widely employed with agile development methodologies.
 Many refactoring tools are available to do major portions of the reworking automatically.